Nexmo/station/_documentation/voice/voice-api/guides/legs-conversations.md

 ## Overview

-The Nexmo Voice API has two types of object that can constitute a call: a leg and a conversation.
+The Nexmo Voice API has two concepts associated with a call - a leg and a conversation.

 A leg refers to a single connection either inbound to, or outbound from, the Nexmo platform.